mmobin789/Android-Custom-Camera/README.md

  ## Limitations
- - Camera2 API could cause device-specific issues on some devices.
+ - Camera2 API can cause device-specific issues.
  - May require handling for specific devices.
  - Tested on Lollipop, Oreo and Pie.